- Payload CMS Database Migrations: Disable Push Mode and Run Migration-Only in Production

 Conclusion

-You’ve moved your production PayloadCMS project from dev‑mode push to a clean, migration‑only workflow.
-Along the way, you took a safe backup, turned off push to stop uncontrolled schema changes, generated a baseline and converted it to a no‑op so history matches reality, and applied it without touching existing data.
-You also set up a practical development rhythm—schema, then data, then constraints—added environment discipline, wired migrations into CI so deploys fail fast, and established simple verification, troubleshooting, and rollback habits.
+You've moved your production PayloadCMS project from dev‑mode push to a clean, database migration‑only workflow.
+Along the way, you took a safe backup, turned off push to stop uncontrolled schema changes, generated a no-op baseline so migration history matches reality, and applied it without touching existing data.
+You set up a practical development rhythm—schema, then data, then constraints—added environment discipline, wired migrations into CI with zero-downtime sequencing, and now have a troubleshooting reference and rollback plan ready.
+For teams that need data transformations alongside schema changes, the MigrateUpArgs programmatic API gives you Payload's Local API directly inside any migration file.
 From here, every change is deliberate, reviewable, and recoverable.
+If you're running Payload on distributed infrastructure — Kubernetes, ECS, or anything with multiple replicas — see Stop Running Payload Migrations at Runtime for how to gate replica startup on migration success.

 Thanks, Matija